buk7456/FreeTX/doc/system_settings.md

 <img src="images/screenshots/system_rf.png"/>
 </p>

-- **RF output:** This toggles on/off the RF transceiver.
-An icon is displayed on the home screen when RF output is enabled.
-Note that changing to a different Model automatically turns off the RF output for safety reasons, hence the output has to be manually turned on again.
+- **RF output:** Toggle the RF transceiver on or off.
+When enabled, an RF icon appears on the home screen.
+RF output is automatically disabled when switching to a different model for safety, thus it has to be re-enabled manually after changing models.
-- **RF power:** Controls the RF transceiver power level for transmission.
+- **RF power:** Adjust the transceiver's transmission power.
+Higher power increases range but uses more battery.
-Increasing the power level increases the range, at the expense of higher battery consumption.

 <a id="section_id_sound"></a>